baku89/Rename-C4D-Image-Seq/README.md

 # Rename C4D Image Seq

-This is the automator script that get rid of the suffix like "_i1".
+This is the automator script that gets rid of a suffix like "_i1".
 It is automatically appended when rendering via Render Queue and overwriting an exverwriting an existing sequence with the same name.

 ## Instructions